Snowleopard-osu/osu-wiki/news/2017-08-30-beatmap-spotlight-july-2017.md

 ---

-Liz Triangle, Yunomi, MDK, LeaF and more in this month's [Beatmap Spotlights](https://osu.ppy.sh/p/chart?ch=MONTH1707)!
-Take a look, have a play, and maybe even win some osu!supporter tags while you're at it!
+This month’s [Beatmap Spotlights](https://osu.ppy.sh/p/chart?ch=MONTH1707) features Liz Triangle, Yunomi, MDK, LeaF and many other talented artists!
+Be sure to check out what the height of summer has to offer, and maybe win some osu!supporter tags if you’re feeling competitive!

 ![](https://assets.ppy.sh/media/generic-header.png)